PRCS-12: Moorpark City Library Collection Development Policy

 2. General Governing Factors

-A. The needs of the individual and of the community.
+1. The needs of the individual and community;

 3. Principles of Selection